 Another part of my photography test of the Xiaomi Mi 9 6GB 128GB (Global Version) refers to the low light conditions.
 Frankly speaking, likewise daytime photo & video facilities there is no big difference between the current model and the previous one – Mi 8.
-No big difference doesn’ mean, that there is no difference at all.
-There are a couple things, which I would like to point in this article.
+No big difference does’ mean, that there is no difference at all.
+There are a couple things, which I would like to point out in this article.

 The first thing is a completely new option provided to the Xiaomi Mi 9 6GB 128GB (Global Version) device called a “Night“.
 This option features a bit longer exposure (around 2 sec), making your pictures brighter in low light conditions (Pic.
 1).